Believe it or not, what you do and don’t know about how Google makes money affects your SEO.

 So what does Google call their efforts to keep us coming back for more?

 They call it Content Quality.

-If you want your website (or websites of your clients) to rank higher, you MUST understand how Google defines content quality.
+If you want your website (or the websites of your clients) to rank higher, you MUST understand how Google defines content quality.

 To learn how Google defines Content Quality, you should read their rather long and somewhat boring document titled Search Quality Evaluator Guidelines.

-I’ll do a follow up post on this topic later, but for now, the thing to understand from this article is:
+I’ll do a follow-up post on this topic later, but for now, the thing to understand from this article is:

 - Google is rather obsessed with the concept of content quality.

 - Google has published a 167-page document that spells out in great detail how they define content quality.

 - If you want your website to rank, you’ve got to publish content per their rules.